This article was updated on August 14, 2018.

 The growth of technology has given employers new ways to measure and impact employee wellbeing to help people live more healthy, meaningful lives.
-And more than 72 percent of employees surveyed felt positively about their organizations using technology to measure and impact employee well-being according to the ADP Research Institute® study The Evolution of Work: The Changing Nature of the Global Workforce.
+And more than 72 percent of employees surveyed felt positively about their organizations using technology to measure and impact employee wellness, according to the ADP Research Institute® study, The Evolution of Work: The Changing Nature of the Global Workplace.

 For example, wearable technologies are an important driver in employers' ability to regularly impact the health and safety of their employers.
 Baker Hughes, an oilfield services organization based in Houston, is testing a smart helmet that can monitor workers' vitals in the oilfields and send a call for help if a man is down.

 If you want to create a program for using technology to improve health, safety and wellness for your organization's employees, start by asking these questions:

 1. What Problems Do We Want to Solve?

 For many employers, improving employees' health and safety is important, but the bottom-line results are what leads to executive approval of such programs.
 According to the American Journal of Health Promotion, "obesity is associated with large employer costs from direct health care and insurance claims and indirect costs from lost productivity owing to workdays lost because of illness and disability."
 In addition, "normal weight employees cost on average $3,830 per year in covered medical, sick day, short-term disability, and workers' compensation claims combined; morbidly obese employees cost more than twice that amount, or $8,067."
 Before launching a program, figure out the problem you want to solve, whether it's saving a certain amount of money each year, improving safety outcomes or ensuring your employees are as healthy as possible.

 2. How Can We Communicate Value to Employees?